Exclusive: Some in Bangladesh election observer group say they now regret involvement

 The BNP-led alliance has rejected the election, calling it rigged, after the Awami League and its allies swept more than 95 percent of the parliamentary seats.
 The United States, European Union and Britain have since called for allegations of ballot-rigging and intimidation to be investigated.

+Several U.S. groups, including the Washington-based International Republican Institute (IRI), also monitored the voting but have not made their observations public.

-Ahead of the election, the U.S. State Department had expressed disappointment that several U.S.-funded observers had been forced to cancel plans to monitor the polls as Bangladesh didn’t issue visas “within the timeframe necessary”.
+Ahead of the election, the U.S. State Department had expressed disappointment that some U.S.-funded observers had been forced to cancel plans to observe the polls as Bangladesh didn’t issue visas “within the timeframe necessary”.
 Bangladesh denied delaying visas and said it was following due process.

 Political experts said observers were key to establishing the credibility of the poll, which was Bangladesh’s first fully participatory election in a decade.
 The BNP had boycotted the last vote in 2014.